MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Identity.Governance/Update-MgIdentityGovernanceAccessReviewDefinitionInstanceStage.md

   - `[ReviewedBy <IMicrosoftGraphUserIdentity>]`: userIdentity
   - `[ReviewedDateTime <DateTime?>]`: The timestamp when the review decision occurred.
 Supports $select.
 Read-only.

 `FALLBACKREVIEWERS <IMicrosoftGraphAccessReviewReviewerScope[]>`: This collection of reviewer scopes is used to define the list of fallback reviewers.
-These fallback reviewers will be notified to take action if no users are found from the list of reviewers specified.
-This could occur when either the group owner is specified as the reviewer but the group owner does not exist, or manager is specified as reviewer but a user's manager does not exist.
+These fallback reviewers are notified to take action if no users are found from the list of reviewers specified.
+This could occur when either the group owner is specified as the reviewer but the group owner doesn't exist, or manager is specified as reviewer but a user's manager doesn't exist.
   - `[Query <String>]`: The query specifying who will be the reviewer.
   - `[QueryRoot <String>]`: In the scenario where reviewers need to be specified dynamically, this property is used to indicate the relative source of the query.
 This property is only required if a relative query, for example, ./manager, is specified.
 Possible value: decisions.
   - `[QueryType <String>]`: The type of query.
 Examples include MicrosoftGraph and ARM.